eSkylark

 Networking: This event will be a meeting of minds from among selected major players in the publishing industry, editors, librarians, poets, event organizers, and others.
 Many have already confirmed the attendance.

-AND ARE SERIOUS ABOUT SUPPORTING BAME LITERARY TALENT, please contact the editor NOW.
+IF YOU ARE A DECISION MAKER IN ANY OF THE ABOVE FIELDS AND ARE SERIOUS ABOUT SUPPORTING BAME LITERARY TALENT, please contact the editor NOW.

 BE COUNTED.